Internal medicine

 • Hepatitis B vaccination

-• For syphilis and HIV, there is a window period from infection until a test can show positive results, so re-testing after 6 weeks to 3 months is also important
+• Syphilis and HIV have a window period between infection and a positive test result, so retesting at 6 weeks to 3 months is also important

-• For emergency contraception (morning-after pill), please refer to a separate page
+• For emergency contraception (morning-after pill), please refer to the separate page

-• Cannot get an appointment for free testing at a public health center
+• Can't get an appointment for free testing at the public health center

-• Want to be clear before starting a new relationship
+• Want to clear things up before starting a new relationship

-• Have had sexual experiences and have never been tested
+• Have had sexual experience but never been tested

-• Are planning pregnancy or want to get tested before trying to conceive
+• Planning a pregnancy or want to get tested before trying to conceive

-• Want to discuss HIV post-exposure prophylaxis (PEP)
+• Want to consult about HIV post-exposure prophylaxis (PEP)

 • Site-specific testing including pharyngeal and rectal areas